Nursing Job in Uk

 To be eligible for registration as an overseas nurse in the UK, you’ll need a three-year Nursing degree, plus ideally one year’s experience working as a nurse.
 You also need to pass the IELTS or OET English language exams to apply for NMC registration as an overseas nurse.
 Following the English language tests, you will need to take and pass part 1 of the Computer Based Test (CBT).

-Find out more about registering as an overseas nurse in the UK on the NMC website
+Find out more about registering as an overseas nursing job in United Kingdom on the NMC website

 2.What is the recruitment process like?